Rent safe and private dog parks hosted by locals

 Source: Sniffspot Community Breed Research 2024

 American Staffordshire Terrier dogs require low-maintenance grooming.
 This means American Staffordshire Terrier owners should expect minimal grooming, like occasional brushing and baths.
-American Staffordshire Terrier dogs have a short and smooth coat, ideal for easy maintenance.
-Their short and smooth coat is considered moderate shed.
+AmStaffs have a short and smooth coat, ideal for easy maintenance.
+Their coat is considered moderate shed, which is less than many long-haired breeds.

-To keep your American Staffordshire Terrier's coat healthy and up to breed standards, commit to occasional baths and weekly brushing.
-Of the coat types for common breeds in the terrier group, the coat grooming needs for American Staffordshire Terrier are considered low maintenance.
+To keep your American Staffordshire Terrier’s coat healthy and up to breed standards, commit to occasional baths and weekly brushing.
+Of the various kinds of coat maintenance for common breeds in the terrier group, the coat grooming needs for American Staffordshire Terriers are considered low maintenance.
+Their short, stiff coat typically only needs a quick brush to remove loose hair and maintain its glossy appearance.

 American Staffordshire Terriers require moderate activity each day.
 Though one of the most popular dog breeds, Staffies are considered a relatively athletic, high-energy breed, requiring a great deal of exercise.